koalagang/doasedit/README.md

 ## Things you might want to do

 * It is not 100% necessary but it is recommended that you enable persistence in your doas.conf for more convenient use.
-To enable persistence, add the following line to `/etc/doas.conf`:
+To enable persistence, (provided that you are part of the `wheel` group) add the following line to `/etc/doas.conf`:
 ```sh
 permit persist :wheel
 ```